 We can use forging can manufacture metal parts for most raw materials.
 For example, metal parts made of carbon steel and alloy steel of various components, aluminum, magnesium, copper, titanium alloy, iron-based superalloys, nickel-based superalloys, and deformed alloys of cobalt-based superalloys.

-There are many kinds of metal fabrication processes.
+There are many kinds of metalworking processes.
 To determine whether the product is suitable for the forging process and which forging process to use needs to be comprehensively judged according to the size, size, complexity, mechanical properties, and other requirements of the product.
 If you have drawings, you can contact a professional metal manufacturer.
-A responsible metal fabricator will help you formulate a complete production solution.
+A responsible metal processing service provider will help you formulate a complete production solution.

 The forging factory will choose the suitable original form from the bar, ingot, powder, and liquid according to the size of the forging.
 We generally use round or square bars as billets when forging small and medium-sized forgings because the bar has uniform grain structure and good mechanical properties, the right shape and size, good surface quality, and is convenient for mass production.
 As long as the forging plant reasonably controls the heating temperature and deformation conditions, it can forge forgings with excellent performance without large forging deformation.

 Forging factories only use ingots when making large forges.
 The ingot-type billets have cast structure, larger columnar crystals, and porosity centers.
 If only a low plastic deformation can not better break the columnar crystals into tiny grains and compact the porosity structure.
 The production of large forgings requires higher plastic deformation, which can solve the above problem.
 Forgings can obtain excellent metal structure and mechanical properties.